alexheretic/glyph-brush/README.md

 ## Limitations
 The current implementation supports OpenGL *(3.2 or later)*.
-In future we'll support to the new gfx-rs next-gen shaders.
+In future we'll support the upcoming gfx-rs ll releases.